MagiX7/TheHunterOdyssey/README.md

    · "Y" to open the character swap menu.

-   · "A" to start a dialogue.
+   · "X" to open the inventory.

-   · "B" to accept a quest.
+   · "A" to start a dialogue or accept a quest

    · "START" button to open the pause menu.

-   · "BUTTON BACK" to open and close the menu.
+   · "BUTTON BACK" to open and close the quests menu.

  - In Menu - inventory - combat: